yxuco/fabric-operation/az/README.md

 * The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the option `-d` us used.

 ## Clean up all Azure processes and storage
-You can clean up every thing created in Azure when they are no longer used, i.e.,
+You can exit from the `bastion` host, and clean up every thing created in Azure when they are no longer used, i.e.,
 ```
 cd ./az
 ./az-util.sh cleanup -n fab -r westus2